saikrishnags05/Data-to-Decisions/Worst_Plots_Contest/Worst-PlotsContest.md

         there is no use of line plot on a bar plot.

--   **Reason:2** We can observe that there are multiple colors in the graph which is not that use full because they are already labelled with names.
+-   **Reason:2** We can observe that there are multiple colors in the graph which is not that usefull because they are already labelled with names.

 -   **Reason:3** the count of Female,Non-Binary,Two-Spirit is 2, 36 and